Gadnalf/android-studio-game-center/Phase1/README.md

 ### Testing the application
 - run all the tests in the test folder
+    - right click on testing folder, select run all tests with coverage
+- to evaluate coverage:
+    - order by class% in coverage
+    - double click on fall2018, and continue clicking through to get the coverage in each of our classes
+        - fall2018 -> csc2017 -> GameCentre

+#### scoreboard activity tests
-- uncomment lines 13 and 14 from UserScoreBoardActivity and GameScoreBoardActivity
+- uncomment lines 13 and 14 from GameScoreBoardActivity
+    - and check it populates with sliding tiles scores
+    - start off sea invaders, wait for the board to fill, check that user and game score board populates

 **note: if the application does not lift, please alarm the rest of the group immediately**